niko1499/CS2223/Project2/readme.txt

 python Project2.py input2.txt

 The inputs I tested can be found in the inputX.txt files where X is replaced with a number.
+Including both the provided arrays as input.txt and input2.txt